alldritt/AppleScriptLibraries/MastodonLib.md

 ### Rate Limiting

-Mastodon servers limited may rate limit API calls.
+Mastodon servers may rate limit API calls.
 Please be kind to your Mastodon instance.